Tree @rel_0_5 (Download .tar.gz)

 Input and Expected Text

 Each section of input text should be followed immediately by either a section of expected output or expected error output.
-It may also be preceded by a paragraph of text; the intent of the Falderal Literate Test Format is that this text should describe the test, or rather, the aspect of the behaviour of the system that the test is meant to check.
-It is therefore reasonably that this text should be displayed along with the contents (input text and expected text) of the test, in, for example, a test result report.
+It may also be preceded by a paragraph of text; this paragraph should be displayed along with the input text and expected text, in a test report.

 The format of the lines which comprise the Falderal Literate Test Format